3scale/porta/osx-manual-setup.md

 ### Python (only macs with M1)

 The project requires Python 2.7.18.
 However, it is not included anymore in Apple macs with Silicon.
-We recommend to handle Python installation with `asdf`:
+To install it with `asdf` run:

 ```
 asdf plugin add python